emberjs/website/source/blog/2018-01-01-ember-2-18-released.md

 [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.

+After 2.5 years and 18 minor releases, Ember 2.18 marks the end of the 2.x series.
+As the last release in the series, 2.18 is an LTS candidate to ensure a smooth upgrade path going into the 3.x series.

+You can see the full release schedule up to 3.5 in [“The Road to Ember 3.0”](https://www.emberjs.com/blog/2017/10/03/the-road-to-ember-3-0.html).

 You can read more about our general release process here:

 * [Release Dashboard](http://emberjs.com/builds/)